Ancylus Lake: Origin, evolution and demise

 The Ancylus Lake replaced the Yoldia Sea after the latter had been severed from its saline intake across a seaway along the Central Swedish lowland, roughly between Gothenburg and Stockholm.
 The cutoff was the result of isostatic rise being faster than the concurrent post-glacial sea level rise.

 In the words of Svante Björck the Ancylus Lake "is perhaps the most enigmatic (and discussed) of the many Baltic stages".
-The lake's outlet and elevation relative to sea-level was for long time surrounded by controversy.
+The lake's outlet and elevation relative to sea level were for long time surrounded by controversy.
 It is now known that the lake was above sea level, included Lake Vänern, and drained westward through three outlets at Göta Älv, Uddevalla and Otteid.
 As result of the continued isostatic uplift of Sweden, the outlets in central Sweden were severed.
 In turn this resulted in the lake tipping over a till substrate at what is now the Great Belt in Denmark.
 Being located no less than 10 m above sea level the lake began thus to drain to the sea through the Dana River between 10,200 years and 9,800 years BP.
 The formation of the Dana River is thought to have caused a dramatic erosion of sediments, peatlands and forests along its path.
 This led initially to a relatively rapid fall in the lake level over hundreds of years, which then continued at a slower pace.
-Another consequence of the lowering of the lake and isostatic uplift was that a north-south land bridge formed between Lake Vänern and the Ancylus Lake effectively making Lake Vänern a separate basin.
+Another consequence of the lowering of the lake and isostatic uplift was that a north–south land bridge formed between Lake Vänern and the Ancylus Lake, effectively making Lake Vänern a separate basin.

 The Ancylus Lake existed from approximately 10,700 to 9,800 years BP, during the Boreal period.
 The lake became the Littorina Sea when rising sea levels broke through the Dana River forming the Great Belt.
 This transformation was gradual as salt-water had begun to enter the Ancylus Lake at 9,800 years BP.
 The salt-water that entered the lake resulted in episodic brackish water pulses, and this phase has now been reclassified as the Early Littorina Sea (also known as Initial Littorina Sea) which was followed by a stage called the Mastogloia Sea by some.
-The final definite Littorina Sea, had a stage with high salinity between 7,100 and 5,400 years BP when flooding through Øresund was such that there was a massive inflow of salt-water from the world ocean.
+The final definite Littorina Sea, had a stage with high salinity between 7,100 and 5,400 years BP when flooding through Øresund was such that there was an inflow of salt-water from the world ocean.

 Shorelines of Ancylus Lake can be found today at about 60 m above sea level in southern Finland and at about 200 m near the northern Gulf of Bothnia.